Gorilla-Glue/home-server/README.md

 # home-server
 My home server applications and personal layout of file directories and media storage as well as game servers and more

-#  am  Runnng my  server on a Dell SFF 7050 with 16gb of ram
+I am  Runnng my  server on a Dell SFF 7050 with 16gb of ram

-OS
+OSn\
-Managment
+Managmentn\
-securty
+securtynn\
-Meda
+Medan\
-gameserver
+gameservern\